Mieszko II Lambert: Retaliatory expeditions

-Despite the treaty which secured peace between Poland and Germany, the Emperor soon armed a retaliatory expedition against Mieszko II.
-Conrad II's army arrived to Lusatia in the autumn of 1029 and began the siege of Bautzen, but the German troops did not receive the promised support of the Lutici tribe and the expedition failed.
+Despite the treaty that secured peace between Poland and Germany, the Emperor soon armed a retaliatory expedition against Mieszko II.
+Conrad II's army arrived in Lusatia in the autumn of 1029 and began the siege of Bautzen, but the German troops did not receive the promised support of the Lutici tribe and the expedition failed.
 Threatened by the Hungarians, the Emperor was forced to retreat.

 Probably in this same year, the son of Oldřich, Bretislaus I, attacked and took Moravia.

 In 1030, Mieszko II secured an alliance with Hungary and once again invaded Saxony.
 In the meanwhile, his southern ally attacked Bavaria and temporarily occupied Vienna.

-In response, the Emperor organized another expedition against the Polish king, this time by organizing a coalition against Mieszko II.
+In response, the Emperor organised another expedition against the Polish king, this time by organising a coalition against Mieszko II.
 Already in 1030, Yaroslav I the Wise began the offensive and conquered Red Ruthenia and some Bełz castles.

 In 1031, the Emperor concluded a peace with the Kingdom of Hungary.
 Probably in exchange for Stephen I's support, Conrad II ceded to Hungary the territories between the Leitha and Fischa Rivers.
 Now that the Emperor was less concerned about an attack from the south, in the autumn of 1031, he went on the offensive against Poland and besieged Milsko.
 The offensive ended with a complete success, and Mieszko II was forced to surrender some lands.
-As a result, the Polish King lost portions of the lands taken by his father, who warred often against Emperor Henry II.
+As a result, the Polish King lost portions of the lands taken by his father, who often warred against Emperor Henry II.